 Even though I do still tend to doubt that most wizarding families maintain televisions.
 But that may be a misperception.
 You will notice that while there are rather a lot of rip-offs of Muggle tech circa about WWII era, there seems to be nothing much more recent than that.
 Despite the growing influx of Muggle-borns who are familiar with later tech.
 Possibly wizards are simply adopting the Muggle tech directly these days, and not attempting to make a living from converting or simulating a form of it which is suitable for sale to wizards.

-But, still, I do believe that general attitudes and policy in the wizarding world is typically set by the adults, and by the older adults at that.
+But, still, I do believe that general attitudes and policy in the wizarding world is typically not just set by the adults, but by the older adults at that.
 And the older wizards in the wizarding world today did not grow up in a society where there was such a high level of Muggle influence.
 In the wizarding world, as anywhere else, all things being equal, adults with a greater level of experience will find it easier to gather a following than adults without it.
 And, obviously, once a group has become entrenched, it will not readily risk its power balance by admitting outsiders into its gestalt.

 Consequently, the group currently in control will age steadily until another group manages to displace them.
 And from what we saw of the Wizengamot, the group now in power probably is of an age range of 60-120, and most of those, as purebloods, did not grow up amid the mundane entertainment media.